abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

     updated\ beliefs_{i} = \lambda * (prior\ belief_{i} ) + (1 - \lambda ) * \sum_k w_{i,k} * previous\ belief_{k}

-Where :math:`w_{i,k}` is the distance between nodes :math:`i` and :math:`k` such that the sum of all distances to neighbors sums to one, and :math:`\lambda` is a learning parameter.
+where :math:`w_{i,k}` is the normalized weight between nodes :math:`i` and :math:`k` such that the sum of all weights to neighbors is one, and :math:`\lambda` is a learning parameter.
 If :math:`\lambda` is greater than zero, updated probabilities will be anchored in the direction of prior beliefs.
 The final distribution of state probabilities will also tend to be biased in the direction of the distribution of initial beliefs.
-For the first iteration of updates, nodes' previous beliefs are equal to the priors and in each future iteration, previous beliefs are equal to their beliefs as of the last iteration.
+For the first iteration of updates, nodes' previous beliefs are equal to the priors, and, in each future iteration, previous beliefs are equal to their beliefs as of the last iteration.

-All beliefs for every node will be updated in this fashion, including known observations, unless anchor_threshold is set.
+All beliefs for every node will be updated in this fashion, including known observations, unless ``anchor_threshold`` is set.
-The anchor_threshold parameter specifies a probability threshold above which beliefs should no longer be updated.
+The ``anchor_threshold`` parameter specifies a probability threshold above which beliefs should no longer be updated.
-Hence, with an anchor_threshold of 0.99, observations with states known with 100% certainty will not be updated by this algorithm.
+Hence, with an ``anchor_threshold`` of 0.99, observations with states known with 100% certainty will not be updated by this algorithm.

-This process of updating and message passing continues until the convergence criteria is met or the maximum number of super steps is reached without converging.
+This process of updating and message passing continues until the convergence criteria is met, or the maximum number of super steps is reached.
 A node is said to converge if the total change in its cost function is below the convergence threshold.
 The cost function for a node is given by: